-To get started, log into your tawk.to Dashboard and click on the Messaging icon in the top left sidebar menu.
+To get started, log in to your tawk.to account and select the Inbox icon in the upper tab menu.

 You will be able to see a list of all past chats on your property along with notifications showing the status of each chat.

-Click on a message to open it in the chat, then head down to the bottom of the page and click the green Convert to ticket button.
+Click a message to open it in the chat.
+Then head down to the bottom of the page and click the green Convert to ticket button.